 What I thought were the last 5 pieces of the Marco Island Organic Series

 So what if I sold them all?
 I cannot speak for other artists, but I do not sell pieces I myself do not admire.
-I have burned more paintings than I have sold, simply because I didn’t get the right “feel” from them.
-(Hard to explain – but abstract painting is about gut feelings, with emphasis on feelings.
+I have burned or painted over more paintings than I have sold, simply because I didn’t get the right “feel” from them.
+(Hard to explain – but abstract painting is visceral for me, more about gut feelings than technique.)

 The proper question to ask someone viewing an abstract painting is, “How does it make you feel?”
 (Not “What do you see in this painting?” or “Do you like this painting.” or “What do you think this painting is about?”).

 “It’s All Chaos” – an abstract by Anthony Dallmann-Jones (SOLD!)

 So, I had “feelings” about the Marco Island Organic Series as a whole, as well as about each piece.
 I have one I will never sell as I am SO overwhelmed by its emotional power that it would be like selling one’s child.

 For example, I sold an abstract painting in the Rhinelander Art Show that I STILL regret selling to this day – 20 years later!
 I put it in the show at a ridiculous price, thinking it was safe to show, and it was purchased in 10 minutes after the show opened!
 Aaaargh!
 So, I learned my lesson.

 I learned, for sure, that “NFS” is okay to put on a piece you are placing in a show!
 (I confess, I actually teared up when they toted it away!
 I have a picture of it somewhere but cannot seem to find it today.)

 A discovered leftover piece of Marco Island Organic Series (approx. 6′ x 3′)